Last updated 4 min read

 • Someone finds stealing as an easy path to wealth other than working hard

 The human brain's flexibility comes with vulnerability.
-Our brain can easily develop addictions by getting wired to certain behaviour patterns and rewards.
+Our brain can easily develop addictions by getting wired to certain behavior patterns and rewards.
 No matter if it is a harmless habit or social misbehavior.

 From that standpoint, bad people can: